drewm27/speakerrankings/extreme-size.md

 This page ranks 48 party size powered Bluetooth speakers.
 Last updated on 11/17/2025.
 The party size powered Bluetooth speaker size is a good party size speaker.
 If you're looking at one of these, you have a very specific need for very deep bass or extreme loudness and can accept that the speaker may be very large and heavy.
 Most of these are a huge overkill for most applications and the Boombox size is better for most people.
 Most of these speakers are at least IPX4 unless noted.
 All speakers in this class need AC to charge.
 The best here will have bass extension similar to a 10” woofer tower speaker.

-See [The Best Portable Bluetooth Speakers For Sound Quality](/top-recommended/) for the best speakers in all sizes or [Top Recommended Speakers By Preference](/#top-recommended-speakers-by-preference)
+See [The Best Bluetooth Speakers For Sound Quality](/top-recommended/) for the best speakers in all sizes or [Top Recommended Speakers By Preference](/#top-recommended-speakers-by-preference)

 To the average non-audiophile, generally speakers in the top 50% of this category will likely sound "good" to you.
 To the critical listener, generally speakers in the top 20% of this category will likely sound "good" to you.
 Don’t be afraid to pick one of those if you have budget, feature or aesthetic priorities.
 There’s a lot of good speakers out there.